-When running as DHCP client, no further configuration is required because all IP-related settings (address, subnet, gateway, DNS server) will be retrieved from a DHCP server in the network.
-You may also define static values but caution has to be taken to assign an unique IP address as it would otherwise raise IP conflicts in the network.

-PPPoE is commonly used when communicating with another WAN access device (like a DSL modem).
-The following settings can be applied:
+Parameter IPv4 WAN-Modes DHCP When running as DHCP client, no further configuration is required be- cause all IP-related settings (address, subnet, gateway, DNS server) will be retrieved from a DHCP server in the network.
+Static Allows you to define static values.
+Caution has to be taken to assign a unique IP address as it would otherwise raise IP conflicts in the network.
+PPPoE PPPoE is commonly used when communicating with another WAN access device (like a DSL modem).